-The first step to bridging the achievement gap is understanding the data.
+The first step towards bridging the achievement gap is understanding the data.
 Learning analytics harnesses data to identify areas needing improvements, and can be especially powerful in helping underserved and underrepresented populations.
 Learning analytics is crucial to design strategic interventions, which lead to educational gains and changes in educational policy.

 Students will experience an emphasis on equity and commitment to bridging the equity gap throughout each course in the curriculum and will work with data and on projects designed to illuminate opportunities for improvement and growth.

-Resources examining the relationship between learning analytics and equity
+The relationship between learning analytics and equity

-The Master’s in Learning Analytics program joins a growing focus on how data can improve equity in education.
+The Learning Analytics program joins a growing focus on how data can improve equity in education.
 The selection of articles below, curated by EDUCAUSE, examines a range of issues in learning analytics, including ethical challenges, algorithmic biases, connections between data and justice, etc.

 Thinking critically about learning analytics, student outcomes, and equity of attainment.
 This research article addresses the use of analytics to inform effective and efficient use of learning analytics and specifically addresses issues of student equity.
-In light of recent events surrounding the death of Geoge Floyd and a collective desire to work toward racial justice, this article helps frame a conversation around how higher education can use learning analytics to address educational attainment gaps between different groups of students.
+In light of recent events surrounding the death of George Floyd and a collective desire to work toward racial justice, this article helps frame a conversation around how higher education can use learning analytics to address educational attainment gaps between different groups of students.

 Data & Civil Rights: Education Primer.
 This article was a primer for a workshop given in 2014 yet still holds significance today.
 It discusses broad scope student data analytics – including academic analytics and learning analytics – and its connection to equity and civil rights.
 There are nine reflection questions posed at the end of the article that were used during the subsequent workshop that may help in thinking through how to address policies and practices employed in higher education may be improved upon to better support student success.